AhmedKamran1/website-builder-playground/TRACK.md

 - (async thunk)function to send updated component data to api and function to send add component data to api(different thunks for nav and page component which includes add/update reducers) //DONE
 - pagename and website id work //DONE
 - fix simple nav tabs to be buttons and add logo with alt text and option to upload image
+- paragraph change on enter press and render accordingly to it
+- PALLETES for sec3, STYLED COMPONENTS for sec3, extract common components,fix image pallete for navbar,fix section palletes structure
 - update happening on changing selected component

 # ASK

+- split updates into styles and extrafunctionalities. only one should update at a time
 - what will happen to componentId? we are using it for handling selected components and if we add dummy components then issue happens
 - what will happen to sectionId and NavId?
 - default behaviour implementation and code design if editing area is directly accessed? //solution is not possible //ASK
-- images should have alt text and redirect link?
 - navbar pre-fetch problem?
 - image pallete and similar properties like used in gridimages are slightly different what to do?

-- PALLETES for sec3, STYLED COMPONENTS for sec3, extract common components,fix image pallete for navbar,fix section palletes structure